 In general, Cytopoint is safe to use in combination with other medications including Apoquel, corticosteroids, NSAIDs, antibiotics, antifungals, and even with allergen-specific immunotherapy.

 8. Apoquel has been criticised for preventing JAKs from doing its job, suppressing the immune system and even causing cancer and other health conditions.
 What is your opinion on this?

-If we take a step back and analyse things on a whole, the first thing we need to acknowledge is that the rate of cancer in the general dog population regardless of Apoquel usage is exceptionally high.
+If we take a step back and analyse things as a whole, the first thing we need to acknowledge is that the rate of cancer in the general dog population regardless of Apoquel usage is exceptionally high.
 At least higher than it is in humans.
 The average number stands at around 400 cases per 100,000 dogs per year.
 So perhaps at some point of treating a patient for a long time, there is a high likelihood that at 10 years or older, there is an almost 50/50 chance it may get cancer regardless.
 And most often, it is probably unlinked to any administered medication.

-Recent published literature has shown that occasionally, patients have developed benign or malignant cancers, but not any higher than the normal dog population would in the age range studied.
+Recently published literature has shown that occasionally, patients have developed benign or malignant cancers, but not any higher than the normal dog population would in the age range studied.
 The most common cancers noted were papillomas and histiocytomas, but we also have to bear in mind that Apoquel is used in young dogs, in which these benign tumours are fairly common.